Peer Mentor Program

 - The final stipend will be withheld if all 3 tasks have not been completed prior to the final month in Phase 3

-Please reach out to your case manager if you are interested or if you have questions about the peer mentor program!
+Please reach out to the My Path Forward team if you are interested or if you have questions about the Peer Mentor program.